 Once you’ve made a balsamic reduction you’re going to want to put it on everything.
 I like to drizzle it over ice cream, pizza, and pretty much any type of pasta.
 Mmmmm.

-Okay, I know you’re in a hurry so that’s about enough chat for today.
+Okay, I know you’re in a hurry so that’s about enough chat for today, get going on the balsamic chicken and tomatoes!

 Be sure to check back next week for another installment of 30 Minute Mondays!